Eschatologue/CM_wiki/docs/spells/5th-level.md

 The DM has the elemental's statistics.

-***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the challenge rating increases by 1 for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the challenge rating increases by 1 for each slot level above 5th.

 ### Conjure Volley
 *5th-level conjuration*